GENI-NSF/geni-tools/README-omni.txt

 The return from `omni.call` is a list of 2 items: a human readable string summarizing the result (possibly an error message), and the result object (may be `None` on error).
 The result object type varies by the underlying command called.
+See the docs in the source code for individual methods.

 Omni scripting allows a script to:
  * Have its own private options